-SFDA update requirements for Nutritional Labelling and expansion of Certification of Fresh Produce.
+SFDA Updates Requirements for Nutritional Labelling and Expansion of Certification of Fresh Produce

 Exporting Food to Saudi Arabia – SFDA update requirements for Nutritional Labelling and expansion of Certification of Fresh Produce.